chenchen-hci/zwave/README.md

 *  Further generalization of `zwave_network.py`;
 *  Better formalization of returned status string when interacting with `sens_zwave.py`;
+*  Remove client id/key and email field of `config/bd_setting.json` for the purpose of security;

 ## Features [updated on 16 January 2017]